 I ask, what more?
 She says, I have my soul

-I ask, are you grateful?
+I ask, are you content?
 She says, I am not

 I ask, where are wishes?
 She says, they are my rose